tobiasjcat/ice_end/dailylogs.md

 We will make the Summer Solstice a new holiday in ice-end.
 "The Great Thaw".

 Maslin wants to gate studying the Methyr Tynylhoff behind teaching teaching at his new academy.
+Will recruit in Lothal.

 The feasting is a little restrained.
 Lady Cliffsend praises our valor and prowess.
 Statues will be made for the four of us and those that helped.
 Lady Cliffsend offers favors and assistance.

 Maslin made a speech as well emphasizing peace.

-Thaddeus seems like he is interested in building a teleportation circle very urgently.
+Thaddeus seems like he is interested in building a teleportation circle very urgently and visiting the ruins of Methyr Tynylhoff.

 Calvin, Margareta and Nicolo are there.
 Margareta is congratulatory to us that Aleuwyn is dead.
 Margereta is keeping away from Calvin.
 Margareta lives with Calvin but she acts differently than with us.
 She is playing the part of being Calvin's daughter.